 Understanding the “why” behind your pain is the first step toward finding the right solution.
 While both enthesopathy and spondylosis can cause significant discomfort in your back and neck, they start for very different reasons.
 One is often driven by your body’s internal processes, while the other is a result of natural wear and tear over time.
 Getting to the root cause is what allows us to create a treatment plan that truly works for you.

-Enthesopathy: Autoimmune Triggers and Genetics
+Autoimmune Triggers and Genetics Behind Enthesopathy

 Think of enthesopathy as a case of mistaken identity.
 It often stems from an autoimmune response, which means your immune system gets confused and starts attacking healthy tissues.
 Specifically, it targets the entheses, which are the points where your tendons and ligaments attach to your bones.
 This attack causes inflammation and pain.